maxnd/mxMarkEdit/README.md

 The sixth column (E1) must contain the abbreviated title of the work, which will be used for citations of a work subsequent to the first; it's necessary to insert the italics markers (asterisks) if needed.

-The seventh column (F1) must contain the details of the citation, such as the publisher, place of publication, year and total pages (not relating to the single citation) in the case of articles or miscellanies; it could be preceded by separators, like comma and space.
+The seventh column (F1) must contain the details of the citation for the bibliography, such as the publisher, place of publication, year and total pages (not relating to the single citation) in the case of articles or miscellanies.

+The eighth column (G1) must contain the details of the citation for the footnotes, such as the publisher, place of publication and year.

 In the following columns can be freely insert the data considered useful, also using the extended editor that is activated with `Ctrl + Space`.
 For example, it may be needed a field in which to insert comments on the work, even of a certain length, or the name of the relative PDF file, a link to the publisher's website, and so on.
 The columns after F1 will be ignored by the app for the purposes of compiling citations.